 The Highland Council

 Fèisean nan Gàidheal continues to enjoy a successful Youth Music Initiative (YMI) partnership with Highlife Highland, delivering 8 weeks per year of an introduction to traditional music in all 173 primary schools in the area.
-Identification of target classes allows for progression and development, particularly as the Initiative has been running for over a fifteen years.
+Identification of target classes allows for progression and development, particularly as the Initiative has been running for twenty years.
 Pupils and schools now see YMI (traditional) as an established part of the curriculum.

 Eilidh Mackenzie has the responsibility of co-ordinating the service on behalf of Fèisean nan Gàidheal with her role focusing on quality assurance, training and resources.
 Individual Fèisean – Fèis Chataibh, Fèis an Earraich, Fèis Inbhir Narainn, Fèis Lochabair, Fèis Rois and Fèis Spè – have responsibility for timetabling within their area and identifying suitable tutors.

 Feedback from schools and pupils has been very positive and tutors have been involved in a variety of school activities, establishing the importance and value of their role.

 In order not to duplicate or interfere with any existing music provision in schools, the scheme focuses on three main areas; tin whistle, song (particularly Gaelic) and group music, although a more flexible approach has developed allowing YMI (traditional) to meet the needs of individual schools/pupils.

 The Initiative has allowed for the employment of a number of musicians in the Highlands and, along with training, has given them access to a more formal approach to music.
 Many have found this valuable and exciting, leading to an interest in continuing in education with some having taken up teaching as a career.